 - No place is mold-proof.
 All there needs to be is a little bit of moisture in the air or surface of an area that is not considered water-prone, and, boom, there is a black mold problem.
 Although leaky pipes are the main culprits, there are other sources of water that are more subtle such as air conditioning units that aren’t insulated or drained properly after use.

 Look at Crevices

 - Materials that have porous characteristics can create the perfect environment for this organic compound to grow because of a lack of sunlight.
 One common example is grout.
 Bathroom tiles and kitchen floor panels have slabs that have crevices in them.
-If mold grows without detection, there could be a whole d bathroom tiles often have grout between them.
-If water frequently gets into the pores in the grout, it can spread faster than wild fire.
+If mold grows without detection, there could be dozens of bathroom tiles that often have grout between them.
+If water frequently gets into the pores in the grout, it can spread faster than wildfire.

 - Make sure seals are mold-free.
 Since sealants are commonly used in areas that also happen to be moist/humid, it’s no wonder that black mold growth can only accelerate on sealants like calk.

 Is This Fungi Dangerous?

 By now, it is more than clear that black mold is not something you want as it only can cause negative consequences to oneself and one’s property, but exactly what makes it hazardous?

 We know that black mold causes all sorts of complications.
 These can range from allergies that involve sinuses, itchy eyes, and even secondary effects like pneumonia.
 In light recent pandemics such as COVID-19, black mold can only make matters worse as both cause similar health complications in the respiratory and, to a lesser extent, the cardiovascular system.